Resolution Dependence in Magnetohydrodynamic Simulations of Neutrino-Driven Core-Collapse Supernovae: Acknowledgements

 \section{Acknowledgements}

 BM acknowledges support from the ARC through Discovery Project DP240101786.
+VV acknowledges support from the Royal Astronomical Society Research Fellowship.
 This work used the DiRAC Memory Intensive service (Cosma8) at Durham University, managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC service at Durham was funded by BEIS, UKRI and STFC capital funding, Durham University and STFC operations grants.
 DiRAC is part of the UKRI Digital Research Infrastructure.